How to Attract Younger Donors During Year-End Giving Season

 The Importance of Expanding Your Donor Pool with Year-End In-Kind Giving

-With nearly 31% of annual giving occuring in December, year-end giving is one of the most important times of the year for nonprofit organizations.
+With nearly 31% of annual giving occurring in December, year-end giving is one of the most important times of the year for nonprofit organizations.
 However, as you plan your year-end giving campaigns for Giving Tuesday or the upcoming holiday season, in-kind giving should be included as it can attract new and younger donors.
 Having a diverse donor base is particularly important when you consider that as your organization gets older, so do your donors.

 Currently, the average age of a donor in the United States is 64 years old, and 55 years in Canada.
 Nonprofits looking to spread positive impact for years to come must start investing in new donor relationships today to build a long-term rapport that can be leveraged for nonprofit longevity.